mbrucher/AudioTK/doc/source/documentation.rst

 The *Tools* has two kind of classes: filters and general purpose classes.

 * **ApplyGainFilter** is a filter that multiplies two input signals together
+* **CachedCosinusGeneratorFilter** is a filter that outputs a cached cosinus
 * **CachedSinusGeneratorFilter** is a filter that outputs a cached sinus
 * **DecimationFilter** modifies the number of samples in the signal based on the ratio of input/output sampling rates
+* **OffsetVolumeFilter** multiplies input signal by a certain amount and adds a constant offset
 * **OversamplingFilter** is actually a set of oversampling filters that will multiply the number of samples from the input.
 * **MiddleSidefilter** split a stereo signal in middle and side signal, according to the formulas **m=(l+r)/2** and **s=(l-r)/2**.
 * **PanFilter** pans a single input signal on a stereo output